Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Preliminaries

 The \emph{flow-augmentation technique} proposed in~\cite{ufl-soda} is a machinery that delivers a set $A\subseteq V(G)\times V(G)$ of vertex pairs, seen as fresh crisp arcs, that does \emph{not disturb} $Z$ and the augmentation of $G$ with $A$ allows a witnessing flow for $Z.$ Formally, let $A\subseteq V(G)\times V(G)$ and we write $G+A$ to denote the graph obtained from $G$ by adding each $(u,v)\in A$ as a crisp arc with $u$ as the tail and $v$ as the head.
-We say that $A$ is \emph{compatible} with a star $st$-cut $Z$ if every $v\in V(G)$ is in the same side of $Z$ in both $G$ and $G+A.$ Notice that $A$ is compatible with $Z$ if and only if there is no pair $(u,v)\in A$ such that $u$ is in the $s$-side of $Z$ and $v$ is in the $t$-side of $Z.$ It is easy to verify that for any $A$ compatible with a star $st$-cut $Z$ of $G$, $Z$ remains a star $st$-cut in $G+A$ and $\corecutG{Z}{G}\subseteq \corecutG{Z}{G+A}.$
+We say that $A$ is \emph{compatible} with a star $st$-cut $Z$ if every $v\in V(G)$ is in the same side of $Z$ in both $G$ and $G+A.$ Notice that $A$ is compatible with $Z$ if and only if there is no pair $(u,v)\in A$ such that $u$ is in the $s$-side of $Z$ and $v$ is in the $t$-side of $Z.$ It is easy to verify that, for any $A$ compatible with a star $st$-cut $Z$ of $G$, $Z$ remains a star $st$-cut in $G+A$ and $\corecutG{Z}{G}\subseteq \corecutG{Z}{G+A}.$

 Trivially $A=\emptyset$ is compatible with $Z$, but this is not a useful ``augmentation.''
-The flow-augmentation technique, presented in a black-box manner in the next statement, provides a set $A$ that not only lifts the value $\lambda_{G+A}(s,t)$ to match $\abs{\corecutG{Z}{G+A}}$ but further, $G+A$ now admits a witnessing flow for $Z.$ This technique is a fundamental engine behind the positive results obtained in this work.
+The flow-augmentation technique, presented in a black-box manner in the next two statements, provides a set $A$ that not only lifts the value $\lambda_{G+A}(s,t)$ to match $\abs{\corecutG{Z}{G+A}}$ but further, $G+A$ now admits a witnessing flow for $Z.$ This technique is a fundamental engine behind the positive results obtained in this work.
+(The first, randomized statement is a rephrasing of Theorem~\ref{thm:dir-flow-augmentation-intro} using the notation already introduced in this section.)